 When you combine applied rationality, systems thinking, statistics, and machine learning, you arrive at the subjects I write about here as well as the tools I use in decision advising.

 Want to support my pro bono work?
-Donate to my Venmo.
+Donate at PayPal

 Want to work with me?
 Hire me.